-- To ensure PFS always complies with the Caldicott principles. - To supervise the process for granting patient record access to all external bodies and individuals. - To promote the safe sharing of patient information when this is necessary to provide high quality care. - To supervise the publication of the Data Security and Privacy Toolkit selfassessment.
+- To ensure PFS always complies with the Caldicott principles. - To supervise the process for granting patient record access to all external bodies and individuals. - To promote the safe sharing of patient information when this is necessary to provide high quality care. - To supervise the publication of the Data Security and Privacy Toolkit self-assessment. - To work with the Quality & Compliance Department to maintain an up to date and accurate Record of Processing Activities for PFS. - To work with the Quality & Compliance Department to maintain an up to date and accurate Information Asset Register for PFS. - To ensure that patient confidentiality is a principal consideration in all PFS projects, initiatives, and organisational developments, in line with the principle of data protection by design and by default (see page 8). - To ensure all PFS staff receive adequate and appropriate confidentiality training. - To chair the Records Management Group.